Natural Resources

 State 3 to 1

-Abandoned pastures can revert back to forest naturally, although the presence of invaisve, non-native plants may prevent desirable species establishment.
+Abandoned pastures can revert to forest naturally, although the presence of invasive, exotic plants may prevent desirable species establishment.
 In the past, most of this ecological site has been cleared and grazed and then abandoned but invasive plants were not as prolific then.
 It is almost certain that some type of weed control will be needed in addition to the natural regeneration process.
 Additionally, planting desirable species can sometimes be merited.
 If this approach is attempted, improved tree planting stock, competition control and prevention of deer browse is recommended.
 Sites may need multiple treatments over time and monitoring is critical to successful restoration.

 Additional community tables